 When we move homes, mail redirection is one thing we often forget to take care of.
 This will ensure the diversion of your mail from your old address to your new address.

 Take note that postal redirection is based on a person\s surname, so if you are moving with someone of a different surname, remember that they will have to pay for redirection as well.

 Mail redirection usually costs between £31.99 and £62.99 depending on the time you require.

 To make sure you remember to redirect your mail, it would be useful to have a moving house checklist on hand.

 When you are moving home, it is almost inevitable that you’ll be encountering surprise costs along the way.
 This could come in the form of parking fees, toll fees, petrol fees, etc.

-Moreover, you will also have to pay for admin fees like the photocopying of documents, key cutting and the like.
+Moreover, you will also have to pay for professional end-of-tenancy cleaning services, if you are vacating a rental property, and other admin fees such as photocopying of documents, key cutting and the like.

 Self storage fees also fall under this category, in the event that you decide to rent a unit for your belongings.